How to Save Battery Life Using Energy Saver in Windows

 Windows Energy Saver is a built-in feature designed to extend your laptop’s battery life by reducing power consumption.

-Windows can also automatically engage Energy Saver when your battery level drops to a preset threshold, such as 20% or 30%, ensuring your device stays powered on longer without your intervention.
+Windows can also automatically turn on Energy Saver when your battery hits a certain point, like 20% or 30%.
+This way, your device stays powered longer without you needing to do anything.

 How to Set Energy Saver to Turn On Automatically